Spotify files EU complaint against Apple's App Store rules

 Finally, app stores should not be allowed to control the communications between services and users, including placing unfair restrictions on marketing and promotions that benefit consumers.

-This is not the first time that Spotify and other streaming services have objected to the 30 percent fee applies applies to in-app purchases.
+This is not the first time that Spotify and other streaming services have objected to the 30 percent fee Apple applies to in-app purchases.
 When Apple Music first launched in 2015, Spotify urged users to shut off subscription renewals through iTunes and do it directly through Spotify.com in order to save $3 per month.
 In 2011, Napster (then Rhapsody) argued that the fee was untenable for its streaming business.

 More recently, Spotify and Deezer asked the EU to push through rules that would protect app developers to prevent tech giants like Apple from gaining a stranglehold on streaming markets.Now, it's taken that to the next level by lodging an official complaint.
 "After trying unsuccessfully to resolve the issues directly with Apple, we're now requesting that the EC take action to ensure fair competition," Ek wrote.